-For you to find the defendant guilty of "conspiracy," as charged in the superceding indictment, the prosecution must prove all of the essential elements of this offense beyond a reasonable doubt.
-Otherwise, you must find him not guilty of the charge.
+For you to find the defendant guilty of "conspiracy," as charged in the superseding indictment, the prosecution must prove all of the essential elements of this offense beyond a reasonable doubt.
+Otherwise, you must find him not guilty of the "conspiracy" charge.

-Quantity of marijuana
+Quantity of methamphetamine

-If you find the defendant guilty of the "conspiracy" offense alleged in the superceding indictment, you must also determine beyond a reasonable doubt the quantity of marijuana involved in the conspiracy for which the defendant can be held responsible.
-The prosecution does not have to prove that the offense involved the amount or quantity of marijuana charged in the superceding indictment, although the prosecution must prove beyond a reasonable doubt the quantity of marijuana actually involved in the offense for which the defendant can be held responsible.
-Therefore, you must ascertain whether or not the controlled substance in question was in fact marijuana, as charged in the superceding indictment, and you must determine beyond a reasonable doubt the amount of the marijuana involved in the offense for which the defendant can be held responsible.
+If you find the defendant guilty of the "conspiracy" offense alleged in the superseding indictment, you must also determine beyond a reasonable doubt the quantity of methamphetamine involved in the conspiracy for which the defendant can be held responsible.
+The prosecution does not have to prove that the offense involved the amount or quantity of methamphetamine charged in the superseding indictment, although the prosecution must prove beyond a reasonable doubt the quantity of methamphetamine actually involved in the offense for which the defendant can be held responsible.
+Therefore, you must ascertain whether or not the controlled substance in question was in fact methamphetamine, as charged in the superseding indictment, and you must determine beyond a reasonable doubt the amount of the methamphetamine involved in the offense for which the defendant can be held responsible.
 In so doing, you may consider all of the evidence in the case that may aid in the determination of these issues.

-A defendant guilty of conspiracy to distribute marijuana, as charged in the superceding indictment, is responsible for quantities of marijuana that he actually distributed or agreed to distribute.
-Such a defendant is also responsible for those quantities of marijuana that fellow conspirators distributed or agreed to distribute, if you find that the defendant could have reasonably foreseen, at the time he joined the conspiracy or while the conspiracy lasted, that those prohibited acts were a necessary or natural consequence of the conspiracy.
+A defendant guilty of conspiracy to distribute methamphetamine, as charged in the superseding indictment, is responsible for quantities of methamphetamine that he actually distributed or agreed to distribute.
+Such a defendant is also responsible for those quantities of methamphetamine that fellow conspirators distributed or agreed to distribute, if you find that the defendant could have reasonably foreseen, at the time he joined the conspiracy or while the conspiracy lasted, that those prohibited acts were a necessary or natural consequence of the conspiracy.

 You must determine the total quantity of the controlled substance involved in the conspiracy for which the defendant can be held responsible.
 You must indicate the range within which that total quantity falls.
-You must determine that total quantity in terms of grams of a mixture or substance containing a detectable amount of marijuana.
-In making your determination of quantity as required, it may be helpful to remember that one pound is equal to 453.6 grams, that one ounce is equal to 28.35 grams, that one kilogram is equal to 1000 grams, and that one kilogram is equal to 2.2 pounds.
+You must determine that total quantity in terms of grams of a mixture or substance containing a detectable amount of methamphetamine.
+In making your determination of quantity as required, it may be helpful to remember that one pound is equal to 453.6 grams, that one ounce is equal to 28.35 grams, and that one kilogram is equal to 1000 grams.

-Again, you must determine beyond a reasonable doubt the quantity of marijuana involved in the conspiracy for which the defendant can be held responsible.
+Again, you must determine beyond a reasonable doubt the quantity of methamphetamine involved in the conspiracy for which the defendant can be held responsible.